 Use of Estimates - The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts in the financial statements.
+The System's estimates are primarily related to the valuation of various investment instruments, including real estate, private equity, and the multi-strategy commingled fund.
 Actual results could differ from those estimates.

 Investments - The System's securities are reported at fair value.
 Where appropriate, the fair value includes estimated disposition costs.
 Interest income is recognized when earned.
 Dividend income is recognized on the ex-dividend date.
 Gains or losses on stocks and bonds are recognized on an average cost basis calculated separately for each investment manager.
 Other gains and losses are recognized on an identified cost basis.
 Gains and losses on sales and exchanges are recognized on the trade date.
 The fair values of securities held at June 30 are determined by using the closing price listed on national securities exchanges and quoted market prices provided by independent pricing services.
 For commingled funds, the net asset value is determined and certified by the commingled fund manager.
-Investments in real estate and private equities are valued based on amounts established by fund managers which are subject to annual audit.
+Investments in real estate, private equities, and multistrategy commingled fund which invest in both publicly and privately owned securities are valued based on estimates and assumptions of general partners, partnership valuation committees, or third party appraisal firms, in the absence of readily determined market values.
+Such valuations generally reflect discounts for illiquidity and consider variables such as financial performance of investments, recent sales prices of investments, and other pertinent information.